juji/better-auth/nextjs/ORGANIZATION_IMPLEMENTATION_PLAN.md

-# Organization Implementation Plan for Next.js Client
+# Organization Implementation Plan

 This document outlines the plan to add comprehensive organization capabilities to the Next.js client, leveraging the Better Auth organization plugin that has been configured on the server.

+NOTE, 30 Sept 2025.

+I think, Orgs should be out of scope for this lib.
+It should be like, a plugin.
+Well, duh... it is a plugin...

 ## 📋 Plan: create fake users